 To get a good amount of smoke going, add the soaked chips to a smoker box and place the box under the grill grates on one side of the grill (directly under a burner).
 If you happen to leave your smoker box outside in the rain sometime, you’ll get a nice rusty color to it like mine!
 Preheat your grill for about 10 minutes, then leave only the burner under the smoke box running.

 Place the ribs on the opposite end of the smoker box (the cool side of the grill) and cover.
 Adjust the burner’s intensity to get a grill temperature of as close to 265 degrees as possible.
-Grill the ribs using this indirect method for three hours.
+Grill the ribs using this indirect method for three hours, or until the rib’s internal temperature reaches 180 degrees.

 After three hours, the ribs should look slightly crispy on the outside and most of the fat should have cooked off the meat.